rfw5077/MDLZ-Pallet-Simulation/README.md

   * Pallets that are sent from EMs & Repack are NOT eligible for the pallet return program
   * US Plants are the only upstream nodes participating in the pallet exchange program.
 Any and all pallets that are eligible to return will be sent to these upstream nodes only.

-There is one return process for each US Plant's upstream node:
+There is one return process for each US Plant's upstream node: <br>
 *dsd_return_richmond* - Process that returns excess pallets in DSD locations back to Richmond Bakery *dsd_return_portland* - Process that returns excess pallets in DSD locations back to Portland Bakery *dsd_return_chicago* - Process that returns excess pallets in DSD locations back to Chicago Bakery